THE Bushmaster COURSE (5 days)

 Shelter* Debris hut, lean-to, rasied bed, and tarp shelters for wet weather conditions.

-Fire* Bow drill friction fire method, ferrocerium-rod, waterproof matches, tinder making, making natural char and char cloth, reflector walls, campfire cooking techniques.
+Fire* Bow drill friction fire method, Hand drill friction fire method, ferrocerium-rod, waterproof matches, tinder making, making natural char and char cloth, reflector walls, campfire cooking techniques.
 Learn a new fire-making method every day!

-Water* sourcing techniques, plant stills, Native American rock boiling, modern and primitive purification methods.
+Water* sourcing techniques, plant stills, Native American rock boiling, purification methods.

 Hunting and Trapping* Construct a survival Atlatl (primitive spear thrower) and traps for small game.